ncsa/ameriflux-pipeline/README.md

   - need to provide server url and auth information, such as username and password
   - need to set up the file path from the server and local machine
   - only runs when the confirmation is set to 'Y'
+- Variables for merging met data files
+  - a list of files can be given as input to be merged to a csv file for further processing
 - Variables for EddyPro formatting
   - files or variables needed for formatting the eddypro input file
 - Variables for EddyPro running